Graduate School - Recommendations

 Letters of recommendation can help to strengthen or weaken an application.
 Therefore, it is important that that you follow some basic etiquette to get the best letters possible.
 Advice about this process and answers to frequently asked questions are detailed below.

 - When should I ask for letters of recommendation?

 - Who should I ask for a letter of recommendation?

 - How should I ask for letters of recommendation?

 - What kind of follow-up should I provide my recommenders?

-Generally, it is a good idea to ask people to serve as recommenders in the early fall of your senior year (if you plan on entering graduate school in the fall following graduation).
-It is best to ask people for letters of recommendation as early as possible.
-Pay attention to the schedules of those who you are asking.
-For example, in thinking about asking faculty to write letters, remember that the end of the semester is a busy time for them.
-Also, be sure to keep up with faculty you have in mind as possible recommenders, as faculty sometimes take sabbaticals or semester’s abroad.
+Ask people to serve as recommenders as early as possible, for example, in the early fall of your senior year (if you plan on entering graduate school in the fall following graduation).
+Remember that the end of the semester is a busy time for faculty.
+Also, be sure to keep up with faculty you have in mind as possible recommenders, as faculty sometimes take sabbaticals or semester’s away.